 These hyperpigmentation spots are caused when too much melanin is created on the skin’s outer layers.
 Usually, this extra melanin production is the skin’s response and attempt to protect or heal itself, like after a pimple.
 While some dark spots can fade over time, the fading process depends on two things: the origin of the spot and skin type.
 The good news is, there are tons of lightening and brightening products on the market designed specifically to alleviate hyperpigmentation of all kinds.

-To start, there’s a wide variety of products like spot treatments, serums, masks, and more, made with a blend of potent ingredients like hydroquinone, retinol, glycolic acid, and salicylic acid that will work to lighten and brighten spots.
-SLMD’s Dark Spot Fix is a lightweight gel created to improve and minimize the appearance of dark spots resulting from acne, melasma, and sun exposure.
+To start, there’s a wide variety of products like spot treatments, serums, masks, and more, made with a blend of potent ingredients like hydroquinone, retinol, glycolic acid, and salicylic acid that will work to revel a more radiant, even-looking complexion.
+SLMD’s Dark Spot Fix is a lightweight gel created to improve and minimize the appearance of dark spots.
 SLMD’s Retinol Serum is another product that can improve skin tone and texture by encouraging skin cell turnover overnight.
 In addition, applying sunscreen every day is a MUST.
 Sun exposure can cause hyperpigmentation to darken and acne scars to worsen, adding more salt to the wound.
 Go for a 2-in-one product like SLMD’s Daily Moisturizer with SPF 15, which doubles as a moisturizer and a broad-spectrum sunscreen, or a mineral-powdered sunscreen, like UV Bounce.

 Understanding Acne Scars